Franchovy/QDIO/README.md

 ![simple example](Resources/ReadMe/simpleUI.gif)

-Using the building-block effects, one can create "meta-effects" with integrated parameters.
+Using the building-block effects as internal components, one can create "meta-effects" with integrated parameters.

 ![meta effect example](Resources/ReadMe/meta-parameter.gif)

-Additionally, parameters can be used independent of effects, to make dynamic systems.
+Additionally, automatic parameters can be linked to effect parameters, to make more complex, dynamic and reactive effects.

 ![auto parameter example](Resources/ReadMe/auto-parameter.gif)